efrecon/machinery/docs/Reference.md

   host) separated from the destination path (on the machine) using the `:` character.
 There can also follow a number of hints placed behind a trailing `:`.
-These hints are separated from one another using a coma sign, but the only recognised hint is currently `norecurse`which avoids recusrion when directories are being copied.
+These hints are separated from one another using a coma sign, but the only recognised hint is currently `norecurse` which avoidss recusrion when directories are being copied.

 * In its more complex form, each specification is a dictionary itself.
 This